simp/simp-doc/docs/user_guide/HOWTO/Manage_TPM.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

    * A legacy, non-UEFI bootloader
-   * A BIOS password (it should require one to enable the TPM)
+   * A BIOS password (one should be required to enable the TPM)
-   * Physical access to the machine to enter the BIOS password
+   * Easy physical access to the machine to enter the BIOS password

 Enable and take ownership